Bank Holidays Spain

 Spanish Bank Holidays

-January 1st | New Years Day / Ano Nuevo |
+January 1st | New Years Day / Año Nuevo |

 ---|---|

-January 6th | 3 Kings Day / Dia de los Tres Reyes This is really Spain’s equivalent of Christmas Day with presents left by the Three Kings the night before (5th).
-In most of the towns there are processions with sweets being thrown everywhere.
-Take a bag with you! |
+January 6th | 3 Kings Day / Epifanía del Señor This is really Spain’s equivalent of Christmas Day with presents given by the Three Kings.
+In most towns, there is a procession for children on the eve of the bank holiday, on the 5th, with sweets being thrown off the parade floats.
+Take a bag with you as you can grab lots of sweets! |

-February 28th | Andalucia Day / Dia del Andalucia.
-Most places close today so call beforehand to double check. |
+February 28th | Andalucia Day / Día del Andalucia Most places close today so call beforehand to double check. |

-May 1st | Labour Day / Dia del Trabajo |
+May 1st | Labour Day / Día del Trabajo |

-August 15th | Virgins Assumption / Asuncion.
-Some places are open, some close, so call beforehand. |
+August 15th | Virgin’s Assumption / Asunción Some places are open, some closed, so call beforehand. |

-October 12th | Spain’s National Day / Dia de la Hispanidad |
+October 12th | Spain’s National Day / Día de la Hispanidad |

 November 1st | All Saints Day / Todos los Santos |

-December 6th | Spanish Constitution Day /Dia de la Constitucion |
+December 6th | Spanish Constitution Day / Día de la Constitución |

-December 8th | Immaculate Conception / Immaculada Concepcion (8th falls on a Sunday so Monday is a Bank Holiday.
-Some shopping centres will be open, banks & offices will be closed. |
+December 8th | Immaculate Conception / Immaculada Concepcion Some shopping centres will be open, banks & offices will be closed. |

 December 25th | Christmas Day / Navidad |